Carolina Hurricanes: Tom Dundon and the "Bunch of Jerks" era (2017–present)

 In the 2023–24 season, the Hurricanes finished second in the division.
 In the 2024 playoffs, they defeated the Islanders in the first round again, this time in five games, but then got eliminated by the Rangers in six games in the second round despite staving off elimination in the fourth and fifth games.
+The next season, the Hurricanes again finished second in the division, behind the Capitals.
+They played against the Devils in the first round of the 2025 playoffs and won the series 4–1.
+In the second round, the Hurricanes matched up with the division-winning Capitals and again won the series 4–1, advancing to the conference finals for the second time in three years before being eliminated once more by the Panthers, this time in five games.

+Second Stanley Cup championship (2025–26)

+In the 2025–26 season, the Hurricanes finished first in the Metropolitan Division as well as first in the Eastern Conference.
+In the 2026 playoffs, Carolina played the first round against the Ottawa Senators, sweeping the series 4–0.
+They played the Philadelphia Flyers in the second round and swept the series 4–0 again.
+This marked the first time any NHL team had gone undefeated in the first two rounds of playoffs since the introduction of the best-of-seven series format in 1987.
+The Hurricanes had an 11-day break between the last game of the second round and the first game of the conference finals, the longest of any NHL team's break during playoffs since 1919.
+The Hurricanes won the conference finals in five games, advancing to the Stanley Cup Final for the first time since 2006.
+They would go on to win their second Stanley Cup over the Vegas Golden Knights with a six-game series win.

 Logos and uniforms

 The Hurricanes' primary logo has always been a stylized hurricane with a storm warning flag on a hockey stick as the secondary logo.
 A stylized black triangle sat behind the flag, referencing the Triangle region.
 After the team's first season in 1997, the team altered the color scheme to a slightly darker shade of red and kept the other colors.

 The Carolina Hurricanes currently wear black uniforms at home and white uniforms on the road.
 While black is one of the team's core colors, until 2022, the Hurricanes kept its usage at a minimum, opting for red helmets, red shirts, and red pants while using black exclusively as a trim color along with silver.
 Nevertheless, the Hurricanes have worn black alternate uniforms for select games since 2007.